jaq442/jaq442/README.md

 ### Hi there 👋

-My name is Jaqueline Hirose 💫
+✨ My name is Jaqueline Hirose

-I'm currently studying Internet Systems and most of my abilities were gained from bootcamps.
+🚀 I'm currently studying Internet Systems and most of my abilities were gained from bootcamps.

-### Skills 💻
+### 💻 Skills

 Javascript | HTML | CSS | React

+### ✍ Check out my repositories that I've developed with Kenzie Academy bootcamp

 <!--
 **jaq442/jaq442** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.